MobCat/MOBS-15/README.md

 noop ~ Does nothing
 noop ~ Still does nothing
 noop ~ Yep, you guessed it.
-Still does nothing
+Still does nothing noop ~ However this program takes 4 "ticks" of your clock to run, even know it does nothing.
 ```

 ### 14. `rand` - Random Number Generation

 Fills a register with random nibbles from uninitialized memory.
+4 bytes at a time.

 **Syntax:**
 ```